pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

 ```

 If recorded the value of `txMd5` in the output of the `GenerateUnsignedRawTx` demo,
 we can verify that it is the same as the value in the `tx` table.
-We can also see that the value of `unsignedRawTxDataHex` is not empty and the value of `signedRawTxDataHex` is empty.
-This is because the signed raw transaction is not generated yet.
+We can also see that unsignedRawTxDataHex is not empty and signedRawTxDataHex is empty.

 ### 5.2.
 Sign the unsigned raw transaction